igorkry/tnt4j-streams/README.md

 How to configure Logstash see `samples/logstash/README.MD`

-`messages.json` file contains sample JSON data package like one is sent from Logstash using configuration of this sample.
+`messages.json` file contains sample Logstash output JSON data package prepared using configuration of this sample.
+This sample JSON is for you to see better understand parsers mappings.
+Do not use it as Logstash input!

 Sample stream configuration:
 ```xml